mamarjan/gff3-pltools/README.md

 ## Project home page

-Information on the source tree, documentation, examples, issues and how to contribute, see
+For information on the source tree, documentation, examples, issues and how to contribute, see

   http://github.com/mamarjan/gff3-pltools